karyma101/handbook/JAVASCRIPT/README.md

 - **Scope pollution** is when too many variables exist in a namespace or variable names are reused.

 ### Function
+- Functions are first class objects
+  - Stored in variables, objects, or arrays
+    - let fn = function doSomething() {}
+    - let obj = { doSomething : function(){} }
+    - arr.push(function doSomething() {})
+  - Passed as an argument to a function
+  - returned from a function
 - Function Declaration
 - Function Expression
  - Named Function Expression
  - Anonymous Function Expression
+- A callback is a function passed as an argument to another function
+  - doAction(function doSomething(){})
+- High Order Functions
+ - a function that takes another function as an input, returns a function or does both

 ### Hoisting